+iii.
 Planned New Project-Based Voucher Leasing

-PHA provides project-based subsidies to non-profit sponsors and other private property owners through its Unit-Based Leasing and Development (UBV) MTW initiative.
-Table 4 below provides details on new UBV developments that PHA plans to subsidize during the Plan Year.
-This includes RAD conversion developments that PHA projects to be under contract in FY 2019.
-Overall, PHA projects that 779 additional units will be placed under contract in FY 2019.
+PHA also provides project-based voucher subsidies to non-profit sponsors and other private property owners through its UBV program.
+Table 3 provides details on new UBV developments that PHA plans to subsidize with vouchers during the Plan Year.
+This includes RAD conversion developments that PHA projects to be newly placed under contract in FY 2020.
+Overall, PHA projects that 1,387 additional units will be placed under contract in FY 2020.
+PHA may issue a new Request for Proposals (RFP) during FY 2020, and may select additional developments for receipt of unit-based vouchers as a result of the RFP, subject to approval of the PHA Board of Commissioners.
 Actual contract/leasing figures may vary based on multiple factors, including contract terminations or suspensions, new and additional projects approved by the PHA Board during the Plan year, HUD RAD processing timetables and other considerations.
-RAD Developments placed under HAP in FY 2018 - but not scheduled to lease until FY 2019 - are listed in the "Approved Activities" chapter of this Plan in the Unit-Based Leasing and Development Program table.